Cord Cutting Guides, News, and Reviews

 Among the live network TV channels that skinny bundles can gain you access to is, of course, Nickelodeon.
 Unfortunately, right now your options for obtaining a Nickelodeon live stream are a little slim.
 But they're not non-existent, so you can watch Nickelodeon without cable.
 Here's how.

 One way to watch Nickelodeon without cable is Philo, an extremely affordable skinny bundle service.
-Philo offers two channel bundles, and the smaller and cheaper of the two includes Nickelodeon.
-How cheap are we talking?
-Very cheap: Philo charges just $16 for 40 channels.
-That's an incredible deal for a skinny bundle, so while you can complain that the options for watching Nickelodeon without cable are a little few in number, you certainly can't say anything bad about the pricing!
-And you can pay even less for the first week, because Philo also offers a week-long free trial (you can check that out via the link below).
+Philo offers extremely affordable live TV bundles.
+And you can pay even less for the first week, because Philo also offers a week-long free trial (you can check that out via the link in this section).
 Philo is a fast-growing, up-and-coming skinny bundle that is already making a splash in the business space, so you should definitely consider checking it out via its free trial offer.
 You can read our review of Philo here.

 So you can watch a Nickelodeon live stream online – that's nice, and all, but you're not interested in watching live TV on your computer.
 You want it on the big screen, and that means that you want a Nickelodeon live stream that works on your streaming device: your Roku, Fire TV, Apple TV, Chromecast, or whatever else it is that you use to watch live TV online.